solana-labs/solana/docs/src/running-validator/vote-accounts.md

 Commission can also be changed later with the `vote-update-commission` command.

 When setting the commission, only integer values in the set [0-100] are accepted.
-The integer represent the number of percentage points for the commission, so creating an account with `--commission 10` will set a 10% commission.
+The integer represents the number of percentage points for the commission, so creating an account with `--commission 10` will set a 10% commission.